Cooking for health

 In Indian cooking we find dairy almost everywhere.
 However it’s easy enough to eliminate it and still have similar dishes that taste great.

-Cream – If the recipe calls for cream, the cream can be replaced with cashew-nut paste – made by lightly roasting the cashew-nuts and then grinding them into a paste.
-If needed water may be added to the ready made butter to get the desired consistency.
-Ready made cashew butters are also available in health food stores.
-Dakini makes a good cashew nut butter.
+Cream – If the recipe calls for cream, the cream can be replaced with cashew-nut paste – made by grinding raw soaked cashew-nuts and adding a little water.
+Or cashew butter and water can be blended to get the desired consistency of a cream.
 The advantage of a nut butter over cream or oil is that it is made of the whole substance and so also contains fibre.
 It gives the flavour with lower calories for the same volume.
+Cashew butter and cream taste remarkably like the dairy versions.

-In most Indian cooking jaggery can replace sugar without any problem.
-In desserts one can make kheers with raisins and dates and other dried fruits for the richness and avoid jaggery altogether.
-Date syrup is now available everywhere (Lion Brand) and can also replace sugar.
+In most Indian cooking dates can replace sugar without any problem.
+In desserts one can make kheers with raisins and dates and other dried fruits.
+Or dried dates can be ground to make a dry powdery sweetener, like jaggery.
 Both jaggery and date syrup have more nutritive value than sugar, which has just caloric value.
 Both contain iron, and other vitamins and minerals but lack fibre.
-Both are refined (not whole) products and should be used minimally.
+Both are refined (not whole) products and should be used minimally or not at all.
+Honey, stevia and artificial sweeteners should be avoided.

 It’s also possible to make many ‘fried’ foods in the oven.
 Tikkis can be placed on a lightly greased tray and turned instead of frying.
+Peanut or sesame powder for coating can achieve browning or crispiness due to their oil content.
 Koftas and pakoras can be made by the following method – mix ingredients according to your favourite recipe and adding a pinch of baking soda.
 Then steam them in the mini idli maker.
-When cooked brush lightly with oil or place on a greased tray and bake.
+When cooked place on a greased tray and bake.
 Turn over once to cook both sides evenly.
 This will make them soft on the inside and crisp on the outside.
+Nowadays air fryers are also helpful in achieving similar results.

-Tadkas can also be done with no oil, just heat the pot, put in the mustard seeds and they will pop.
-Then add the other ingredients.
-Or use just a drop of oil.
-Karen Anand gives the following tips in her books ‘Lean Cuisine Curries.’
+Tadkas can also be done with no oil, just heat the pot, put in the mustard seeds and cumin seeds and they will pop.
+Then turn off the stove and add the dry spices and roast lightly to bring out the flavor.
+Its important to turn off the stove otherwise dry spices could burn.
 Masalas can be roasted over a slow flame on a heated thick iron pan or tawa stirring gently with a wooden spoon till their color changes.
 This will bring out their flavour.
 Roasted masalas can also be stored in an airtight container.
+Wet masalas can also be roasted slowly in the pan.

-She also recommends roasting onions and garlic in the oven to brown them instead of frying them.
-To do this, place them whole, without peeling in the oven.
-To prevent sticking they can be brushed with a little oil.
-They roast slowly – taking about an hour.
+Onions and garlic can be ‘fried’ by chopping and putting a little salt over them so that they lose water.
+Now they can be ‘fried’ in their own juices till they turn brown.
+Oil is not needed at all.
+Another method is to roast onions and garlic in the oven instead of ‘frying’ them.
+To do this, place them whole, without peeling in the oven at a low temperature, say 120 – 150 degrees C. They roast slowly – taking about an hour.
 Large quantities can be done together and they can be stored in the fridge till needed for about 10 days.
 Remove the outer crispy layer and chop to use only as needed.
 Garlic cooks a little faster than onions.
-She recommends that whenever you read ‘fry onions till golden’, replace them with the roasted ones.
+Whenever you read ‘fry onions till golden’, replace them with the roasted ones.

-Karen Anand recommends steaming vegetables.
-For this only a small quantity of water needs to be put in the steamer, to which lemon juice, garlic, onions and herbs can be added to impart a delicate flavour to whatever is being steamed.
+Vegetables should be cooked by steaming.
+For this only a small quantity of water needs to be put in the steamer so that it can be utilized later and not thrown away.
 The process is very quick.
 Vegetables should not be overcooked, but left a little crunchy.
+While steaming lemon juice, garlic, onions and herbs can be added to impart a delicate flavour to whatever is being steamed.

-Karen also suggests keeping an onion broth or vegetable stock ready in the fridge.
+One can also keep an onion broth or vegetable stock ready in the fridge.
 An onion stock can be made by chopping 6 onions and putting them in a pot with 15 cups of water and some peppercorns, a bay leaf or two and a couple of cloves.
 This is boiled and simmered till the liquid is reduced to half.
 This can be strained or used as is.
-This can be used to impart flavour to the cooking in the absence of oil.
+This can be used to impart flavour to the cooking in the absence of oil during steaming as in the case of rice for a pulao.

 Keeping the fibre